MikeHamilton-RW/release-collector/README.md

 ## Example
-This example will create a release when tag is pushed:
+This example will create a release when a repository dispatch event with the event type "create_release_collection" is sent:

 ```yml
 name: Release Collection Creator